-A REIT is subject to a number of organizational and operational requirements, including a requirement that it currently distribute at least 90% of its annual taxable income.
-Boston Properties, Inc.'s policy is to distribute at least 100% of its taxable income to avoid paying federal tax.
-In December 2011, Boston Properties, Inc.'s Board of Directors increased our quarterly distribution from \$0.50 per common unit to \$0.55 per common unit.
-Boston Properties, Inc.'s Board of Directors will continue to evaluate this current distribution rate in light of its actual and projected taxable income, liquidity requirements and other circumstances, and there can be no assurance that the future distributions declared by Boston Properties, Inc.'s Board of Directors will not differ materially.
+As a REIT we are subject to a number of organizational and operational requirements, including a requirement that we currently distribute at least 90% of our annual taxable income.
+Our policy is to distribute at least 100% of our taxable income to avoid paying federal tax.
+In December 2011, our Board of Directors increased our quarterly dividend from \$0.50 per common share to \$0.55 per common share.
+Our Board of

+Directors will continue to evaluate this current dividend rate in light of our actual and projected taxable income, liquidity requirements and other circumstances, and there can be no assurance that the future dividends declared by our Board of Directors will not differ materially.